alvaroaranibar/alvaroaranibar/README.md

 - 📫 How to reach me: **aranibar.a@pucp.edu.pe**

-- 📄 Know about my experiences [Top fifth Electronics Engineering student (10th semester) skilled in embedded systems and FPGA-based digital design.
+- 📄 Know about my experiences: Top fifth Electronics Engineering student (10th semester) skilled in embedded systems and FPGA-based digital design.
 Former teaching assistant in Digital Design labs and leader of tech projects with social impact, including a published paper on a low-cost triage robot presented at IEEE INTERCON 2024.
 Currently developing an FPGA-based star tracker for CubeSats at the PUCP Institute of Radio Astronomy.
 Brings a versatile perspective shaped by an academic exchange in Computer Science at FU Berlin.
-Passionate about building efficient solutions and quickly adapting to new technologies.]
+Passionate about building efficient solutions and quickly adapting to new technologies.

 <h3 align="left">Connect with me:</h3>
 <p align="left">